 If you’ve noticed that caring for animals improves your mental health, see if a local animal shelter needs volunteers!

 If you’re having trouble getting an average of eight hours of sleep each night, try limiting your screen time and caffeine before bed.
-To get you used to a healthy sleep schedule, try the app
+To get you used to a healthy sleep schedule, try apps like Sleep Cycle!

-Social Connectedness: Social Connection improves physical health as well as mental and emotional wellbeing.
+Social connection improves physical health as well as mental and emotional wellbeing.
 Take a moment to call family, message a friend, or find some ways to get involved in your neighborhood.
-Reaching out and connecting with others is just as important for our health as eating well and getting exercise!
+Reaching out and connecting with others is just as important for our health as eating well and getting exercise.

-Hobbies: There is an old saying that if you want a new hobby, think back to what you liked to do when you were Ten Years old.
+There is an old saying that if you want a new hobby, think back to what you liked to do when you were ten years old.
 Hobbies can allow people to unwind after a stressful day, and enjoy doing something they love.